 What is Amazon’s Voice Assistant Alexa?

 The goal of Amazon Echo is to work as a personal technological assistant, which is why the device’s voice system is called “Alexa”.
-If you’re new to Amazon Echo or want to make sure you’re getting the most out of Alexa, your Echo device can help with the following functions:
+If you’re new to Amazon Echo or want to make sure you’re getting the most out of Alexa, you can check out Wired Shopper’s tips.
+Your Echo device can also help with the following functions:

 - Play music.